MattCamp44/C-C-fault-injector/README.md

 ##  Installation

+- Edit `inputfile`
+    - First number: number of injections per address
+    - Second number: multiplicator of the golden run execution time, to set the timeout on hanging runs
+- Run `make injector`

 ## Usage
-Compile your executable with -g flag and place it into src/debugee/ then run
+Compile your program with -g flag and place it into src/debugee/ then run
 `make objectfiles debugee="name of your file"`

 This will generate the files needed to extract the addresses to be injected and a directory in which the output file will be placed.